 Think a ‘roll of the dice’ when you’re assessing Canada’s judicial system.
 David was not alone.
 About two dozen Canadians have been wrongfully convicted of murder.
 That is not a typo.
 Two dozen.

 David once shared he’d been in prison so long he started to believe that he did the murder.
 Let that sink in.

 Twenty-two years is a long time to be behind bars, especially when you know you’re innocent.
 It’s even more complicated when so many people ‘buy into the system,’ believing 100 percent the criminal justice system is above board.

 David’s murder conviction was a terrible burden not just for David but for his entire family.
 The shame and public scorn were something else.
-It was as though his Mom, Dad, brother and two sisters had been handed prison sentences.
-They became victims as well.
+It was as though his Mom, Dad, brother and two sisters had gotten sentences as well.
+They became victims through association.